widaadalhandasi-wq/widaadalhandasi-wq/README.md

 -I want to develop my skills in web development and software engineering.

-- I got acertificate in GIS system from omanbrodband company.
+-I got acertificate in GIS system from omanbrodband company.

   ## :telescope: Projects
   -Graduation project about FPGA iplementation of generalized code for computing CRC.